WolfRichard/meshlet-lod/README.md

 cmake . -B build -A x64
 ```

-Due to Linker issues related to the used DirectXTex library, the project currently only compiles in release mode!

 ## Show Case
 ### Visualization of the Geo-Morph Solution
 Geo-Morphing allows for a free adjustment of the quality scale of the LOD-System by removing the limitations on triangle/screen-space-error size related to the display resolution.
 This allows Virtual Geometry to be a more viable LOD-Method for less capable hardware even on higher resolution displays, while staying free of any visual pop-in artefacts.